 Levator veli palatini muscle courses posteriorly to the salpingopharyngeus origin.
 At the posterolateral border of soft palate, the muscle fuses inferiorly with the fibers of palatopharyngeus.

-Take our quiz and reinforce your knowledge about the muscles of the pharynx.
+Take our study unit and reinforce your knowledge about the muscles of the pharynx.

 The salpingopharyngeus muscle is innervated by branches of pharyngeal plexus that carry the fibers from the vagus nerve (CN X).